Georgia Recording Laws: Consent Rules and Penalties

 Can I Record DFCS Workers?

 Yes.
-Division of Family and Children Services (DFCS) workers are government employees, and you can record your interactions with them as long as you’re participating in the conversation.
+Division of Family and Children Services (DFCS) workers are government employees, and you can record your interactions with them as long as you are participating in the conversation.
+As a one-party consent state, Georgia law does not require you to inform the DFCS worker that you are recording.

 Can I Record My Ex-Spouse or Co-Parent?

-Yes (audio), during conversations you’re part of.
+Yes (audio), during conversations you are part of.
 This is common in custody disputes.
 However:

-- Georgia law does allow parents to record their minor children’s communications
+- Georgia law does allow parents to monitor their minor children's telephone communications under O.C.G.A. § 16-11-66

 Can I Use a Dashcam in Georgia?